 Director of Marketing

 Bethany graduated from John Brown University with a bachelor’s degree in graphic design, and also holds a Master of Business Administration from University of Colorado, Colorado Springs.
 She oversees HopeChest’s web presence, digital communication, and marketing campaigns.
-When Bethany is not working, she can be found spending time with her husband and two daughters, playing board games with friends, or trying a new recipe in her kitchen.
+When Bethany is not working, she can be found spending time with her husband and three daughters, playing board games with friends, or trying a new recipe in her kitchen.

 Chris supports every employee at HopeChest as a member of the IT Department through the management, interpretation, and distribution of information.
 Chris is a maker and a creative.
 He earned his bachelor’s degree in media education and a master’s degree in theology and film.
 Chris’s ideal day includes sleeping in, having a big breakfast, brewing a batch of beer, going hiking with my family, eating a nice dinner at home, and watching a movie with his wife before going to sleep.
 His favorite book of all time is the sci-fi classic, “Dune!”